 The News Magazine of HCU

-HBU Podcasts Available Free on iTunes
+HCU Podcasts Available Free on iTunes

 December 24: Dr. Julie Fernandez Dean, COEBS

-Dr. Julie Fernandez is dean of the HBU College of Education and Behavioral Sciences.
-Fernandez has served as the program coordinator of the Education Administration Program and as the department chair of Leadership and Counseling at HBU.
+Dr. Julie Fernandez is dean of the HCU College of Education and Behavioral Sciences.
+Fernandez has served as the program coordinator of the Education Administration Program and as the department chair of Leadership and Counseling at HCU.
 Fernandez has served the Texas education community for more than three decades, including extensive experience in K-12 education.
 She has both the knowledge and the heart to prepare effective educators and behavioral science professionals.

 To hear the podcast, visit Episode #88 Julie Fernandez – Dean, College of Education and Behavioral Sciences (removed).